MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/4-create-pull-request.md

 ## Create a branch and add starter code

-Although you could use the build pipeline you built in the previous module, let's create a new branch that's based off of `master` so that you can practice the process from the beginning.
+Although you could use the build pipeline you built in the previous module, let's create a new branch, named `code-workflow`, that's based off of `master` so that you can practice the process from the beginning.
 Your branch includes a basic but complete build configuration in your *azure-piplines.yml* file.

 1. In Visual Studio Code, open the integrated terminal.
 1. Switch to the master branch.